sampath-madduri/Loop-Coin/README.md

 # Loopcoin
-This repo contains a newly developed cryptocurrency named Loopcoin
+- This repo contains a newly developed cryptocurrency named Loopcoin

-Complete End to End Blockchain implementation locally with Ethereum smart contract using Solidity
+- Complete End to End Blockchain implementation locally with Ethereum smart contract and using Solidity

-Please Check python implementation and solidity smart contracts folders for detailed screenshots are provided inside for a better understanding.
+- Please Check python implementation and solidity smart contracts folders for detailed screenshots are provided inside for better understanding.